 Love Mannheimer and Tage Zetterlöf founded Mannheimer & Zetterlöf in 1943 in Gothenburg.
 The aim was to create a modern firm that could retain and mould its associates into successful partners.
 The firm established its first overseas office in 1971 in Rotterdam, the Netherlands.
 An office was opened in Skåne, in the south of Sweden, in 1973 and foreign operations were expanded by opening offices in New York in 1983 and Frankfurt in 1989.

-Erik Martin, a district court judge, and Ossian Wallin, a court of appeal clerk, founded a law firm in 1877.
+In 1875, Ossian Wallin, a court of appeal clerk, founded a law firm which vice district court judge Erik Martin later joined as partner in 1884.
 The firm’s name changed over the years as partners came and went.
 By the 1950s, the firm went by the name Wetter & Swartling, and had become one of the larger business law firms in Stockholm.
 In 1951, the firm moved into Ivar Kreuger’s former offices in the famed Tändstickspalatset (“Matchstick Palace”), where it remained until 1996.

 Wetter & Swartling parted ways in 1974 when father and son formed Wetter & Wetter and the remaining partners formed Carl Swartling Advokatbyrå.
 The firm opened overseas offices in New York in 1988 and Moscow in 1989.